← Back to Stories

 There are Chicago stories—and then there are Chicago stories that feel too wild, too perfectly stitched into the fabric of American music mythology to be real.

 Paul Natkin is one of those stories.
+Find his book here.

 The kind that starts under the dim lights of Chicago Stadium—where a kid tagging along with his father realizes the perks of photography aren’t just free parking and great seats… they’re front-row access to history.
 The kind that ends—if it ever really ends at all—in a quiet Avondale home, where decades later, the shutter is still clicking, still chasing that same electric moment.